 We also use so-called social media plugins of Facebook, Instagram and Twitter on this website.
-These plugins are displayed on every page hidden behind the “Share” arrow icon.
+These plugins are displayed on every page, hidden behind the “Share” arrow icon.
 As long as you do not activate these plugins by clicking on them, no information is exchanged with the respective platforms.
 If you activate the plugins by clicking on them, a connection is automatically established to the server of the respective social media provider.
 The social media service thereby receives information about the specific pages you have visited.
 The Technisches Museum Wien has no control over the data transferred to the respective provider.
 If you are logged in to a social media account while visiting our website, the plugin can establish a connection to your account with the respective social media provider.
 If you use the plugin to give a “Like” or leave a comment, the plugin will transfer this information to the social media provider and link it with your account with the respective provider.
 If you do not agree with that, you need to log out from your social media account before clicking on the plugin or install an add-on to your terminal device that blocks social media plugins.
-Please note that social media plugins are also subject to the privacy policies of the respective providers (Facebook, Instagram and Twitter).
+In addition, we use the pixel service of Facebook.
+This service enables us to collect information about how users use our website to optimise and improve it.
+The Meta pixel service collects information such as the visitor’s IP address, the browser used, the pages visited and the time of the visit.
+This information will be anonymised and cannot be associated with particular persons.
+It is possible to reject the use of the pixel service on our website.
+To do so, you can disable the corresponding cookie by adjusting the settings of your browser.
+However, please note that if you disable the cookie, some functions of our website may no longer work properly.
+If you decide to reject the Meta pixel service, no data will be collected about your use of our website.
+Please note that social media plugins and the Meta pixel service are also governed by the privacy policies of the respective providers (Facebook, Instagram and Twitter).
 This also applies if you follow any links we have placed to these social media platforms, even if these are our own social media presences on these platforms.

 We also embed videos of the platforms “YouTube” and “Vimeo” into our website.
 You can prevent cookies of these providers in our cookie settings.
 If you activate videos of these providers and/or follow the links to their websites, please also read the privacy policies of these providers.